How to Lock a Notion Database: Secure and Protect Your Data

 2. Click on the ••• button in the top right corner.

-3. Select Lock Page from the available options.
+3. Select Lock Page from the options.

 4. Confirm that you want to lock the page.

 Once locked, even users with edit permissions will be prevented from making changes unless the page is unlocked.
+If you need to collaborate further, you can easily unlock the page and then reapply the lock after updates.

 Encrypting Sensitive Information